tadija/bitrise-step-xcode-project-info/README.md

 then you should set this input to `ProjectName/Info.plist`.

 For Xcode 11 projects, you will need to set the relative path from source directory to the `.xcodeproj` directory.
-Additionally, you can specify which target you want to get the version from.
+Additionally, you can specify which target you want to get the version & build numbers for.
+If actual values are set in Info.plist, they will be used instead of the values from the xcodeproj.
+This means it won't break if you set a build number within your workflow for instance.